primozh/AverySample/README.md

 dotnet run
 ```

+## OpenApi

+OpenApi specs are available via Swagger UI: `http://<host>:<port>/swagger` e.g. [http://localhost:5000/swagger](http://localhost:5000/swagger).

 ## Notes

 This app is fairly simple and implemented in a rather dummy way.
-It uses in memory database, so data is lost on every restart.
+It uses an in-memory database, so data is lost on every restart.
 Also stats are calculated on the fly and no cache is used.
-Error handling, code style and management could be better and more C#-like.
+Error handling is not properly implemented, code style and management could be better and more C#-like.
 Tests are currently not included due to time constraints.
 Better way to tackle this problem is by using time series database with live data aggregation and processing (DW-like functionalities).
 Also, additional constraints and data validation should be done to further prevent non parsable and consequently corrupted data.